 - One use case of Kafka is User Interaction/Website activity tracking.
-In a website, a user is visiting what all pages, what they are searching, what link they are clicking on etc are published for back-end analytics and user interaction pattern discovery.
-Each of these different events in general has separate topic.
+On a website, a user is visiting all pages, what they are searching, what link they are clicking on, etc are published for back-end analytics and user interaction pattern discovery.
+Each of these different events in general has a separate topic.

-- Kafka is an excellent choice for building a processing pipeline of data streams that go through different stage of processing, transformation etc. One such use can be a recommendation system in e-commerce website or mobile application.
-User activities, clicks etc can be tracked and published to a topic like “useractivities“; the events in this topic may further be processed for de-duplication and enrichment, building user interest graph and the same can be used to recommend different possible product of interest to user.
+- Kafka is an excellent choice for building a processing pipeline of data streams that go through the different stages of processing, transformation, etc. One such use can be a recommendation system in an e-commerce website or mobile application.
+User activities, clicks, etc can be tracked and published to a topic like “useractivities“; the events in this topic may further be processed for de-duplication and enrichment, building user interest graph and the same can be used to recommend different possible products of interest to the user.

-As illustrated in above diagram, Kafka has following core APIs –
+As illustrated in the above diagram, Kafka has the following core APIs –